squillero/microgp4/docs/CONTRIBUTING.md

   pip3 install --requirement src/requirements.txt
   ```

 Have fun!
-And contact us if you want your code to be included in the next *official* release.
+And contact us if you want your own code to be included in the next *official* release.

 ### Coding Style